Oxford Airport: Current

 Training flights comprise 35% of the airport's activity; mostly from Leading Edge Aviation, CAE Oxford and Pilot Flight Training.
 Business aviation, both private and charter, comprises 10% of operations, and the remaining 55% is mainly private and recreational general aviation activity.

 The airport's proximity (about 25 miles) to Silverstone Circuit attracts an increase in business aviation activity during the British Grand Prix.
 As well as the Formula One event, the Moto GP also brings air charter flights for passengers and teams attending the event.

 Principal companies based at Oxford Airport include CAE Oxford, Leading Edge Aviation, Airbus Helicopters, Volare Aviation, Go Fly Oxford, Pilot Flight Training and Capital Air Services.

 In December 2009, Oxford was voted the Best British Business Aviation Airport at the Airport Operators Association Annual Awards Ceremony in London.

 In late 2021, a new hangar was completed.
 At 63000 sqft and 140 m long, it can hold several Bombardier Global 7500, Gulfstream G650/G700/G800 and Dassault Falcon 7X aircraft, complete with an attached office block.
 Seven helipads were built at the same time.

 A new Fuel Farm Facility was opened in early 2022, allowing for an increased capacity of Jet A1 and Sustainable Aviation Fuel (SAF).
 A new airside Self Service Avgas facility was also installed, allowing for visiting light aircraft to easily refuel using a Credit Card.

-The airport upgraded its Rescue Fire Fighting Service (RFFS) Category to CAT 6, allowing for short notice diversions and acceptance of larger aircraft to use the airport, such as the Boeing 737-700 BBJ, Airbus A320 and Embraer E-Jet E2 family.
+In 2021 the airport upgraded its Rescue Fire Fighting Service (RFFS) Category to CAT 6, allowing for short notice diversions and acceptance of larger aircraft to use the airport, such as the Boeing 737-700 BBJ, Airbus A320 and Embraer E-Jet E2 family.
+Upgrades include a new Fire Station (opened in 2023) and 3 new Fire Tenders to complement.